keilaash/cli-wiki/README.md

 ## About

 I’m a student passionate about learning.
-I want to learn more about Linux cli tools and I am documenting what I have learnt here.
+I want to learn more about Linux CLI tools and I am documenting what I have learnt here.
 This project is my attempt to create a structured knowledge base while learning.
 Contributions are welcome, let’s build and learn together!

 ## 🚧 Status: Work in Progress